webtorrent/bittorrent-tracker/README.md

 client.stop()
 ```

+#### server

-**TODO: Add a BitTorrent tracker server implementation to this package.**
+To start a BitTorrent tracker server to track swarms of peers:

 ```js
 var Server = require('bittorrent-tracker').Server